 Meanwhile, dogs and cats never learn to replicate human speech.
-Animals have basic communication but they never develop reading and writing.
-Parrots and a few birds can mimic sounds in general (not just words), and apes like orangutans can be trained to sign, but they will never understand the meanings of what they are doing fully or express abstract philosophical concepts like human cans.
-Pets and circus animals can be trained to respond to certain words and perform certain acts, but operant conditioning is made by treats (or electric shocks).
+Animals have basic forms of communication, but they never develop the ability to read and write.
+Parrots and a few birds can mimic sounds in general (not just words), and apes, such as orangutans, can be trained to sign; however, they will never fully understand the meanings of what they are doing or express abstract philosophical concepts like humans can.
+Pets and circus animals can be trained to respond to certain words and perform certain acts, but operant conditioning is achieved by treats (or electric shocks).
 This is not the same as an actual internal ability to communicate abstract ideas across space and time.

-I say all of that to point out this, the fracturing of languages at the Tower of Babel (Gen 11:1-9) must have been a supernatural event since there is no natural mechanism to do such a thing.
-In addition, we can see the reverse of this in Acts 2 when the holy spirit fills the believers on Pentecost/Shavuot and gives them the ability to speak in “other tongues” or languages.
-This allowed them to share the gospel with Jewish believers from the diaspora who had lived in other countries and learned other languages who came to Jerusalem for Shavuot.
+I say all of that to point out this: the fracturing of languages at the Tower of Babel (Gen 11:1-9) must have been a supernatural event since there is no natural mechanism to do such a thing.
+In addition, we can see the reverse of this in Acts 2, when the Holy Spirit fills the believers on Pentecost and gives them the ability to speak in “other tongues” or languages.
+This allowed them to share the gospel with Jewish believers from the diaspora who had lived in other countries and learned different languages, who came to Jerusalem for the Feast of Shavuot (Pentecost).
 One event separated one language into many, and the other united them into one.

-In Acts 2:5-24, the holy spirit was distributed to all of the disciples in the upper room, and they started speaking in tongues.
+In Acts 2:5-24, the Holy Spirit was distributed to all the disciples in the upper room, and they began speaking in tongues.
 There were many people in the crowd in Jerusalem from other countries who spoke various languages and were there for Pentecost.
 These people were amazed, but there were skeptics in the crowd (in verse 13) who were saying that the people speaking in tongues were drunk.
-Then Peter corrected the skeptics and pointed to Joel 2:28-32 as evidence of a fulfilled prophecy of the holy spirit.
+Then Peter corrected the skeptics and pointed to Joel 2:28-32 as evidence of a fulfilled prophecy of the Holy Spirit.

 Even if someone only spoke one language, they would be aware of the existence of other languages, especially in the Levant, which is right in the middle of Eurasia.
 So people living there would have been used to others speaking foreign languages.
-Therefore, it seems illogical for these people to conclude that all these people were drunk because they were speaking another language.
-Wouldn’t a person just assume that the orator is simply speaking to one group of people that share that language since they are speaking a foreign language?
+Therefore, it seems illogical for these people to conclude that all these individuals were drunk because they were speaking a different language.
+Wouldn’t a person just assume that the orator is simply speaking to one group of people who share that language, since they are speaking a foreign language?

 So why did they think the people were babbling drunkards?
 What if it wasn’t one spirit-filled person each speaking a foreign language, but rather all of them were babbling in the natural, and only those whom God opened the ears of through the spirit heard the gospel in their own language?
 Meaning that only the people who heard the interpretation were amazed, and the people who called them drunk couldn’t hear because their ears were closed spiritually?

-Job 39:13-17 God gives an example of how animals don’t have the wisdom that humans have, using an ostrich.
+Job 39:13-17 God provides an example of how animals lack the wisdom that humans possess, using the ostrich as an illustration.

 Job 39: 13 “The ostrich flaps her wings grandly, but they are no match for the feathers of the stork.
 14 She lays her eggs on top of the earth, letting them be warmed in the dust.
 15 She doesn’t worry that a foot might crush them or a wild animal might destroy them.
 16 She is harsh toward her young, as if they were not her own.
 She doesn’t care if they die.
 17 For God has deprived her of wisdom.
 He has given her no understanding.

-The existence of the International Phonetic Alphabet alludes to the possibility that all languages were once one unified language.
-The IPA was created in the late 19th century as a standardized written representation of phonemes (speech sounds) that exists across all documented languages.
-This way people didn’t need to make pronunciation keys for every document.
+The existence of the International Phonetic Alphabet suggests that all languages may have originated from a single, unified language.
+The IPA was created in the late 19th century as a standardized written representation of phonemes (speech sounds) that exist across all documented languages.
+This way, people didn’t need to make pronunciation keys for every document.
 As of 2005, there are about 107 segmental letters in the IPA.
-It’s kind of like the periodic table of phonetics.
-The original period table was incomplete but based on the rules that govern atoms.
-There were predictions based on missing elements that hadn’t been discovered, and holes were left for those elements until they were discovered.
-Similarly, the IPA has holes awaiting confirmation of the existence of certain sounds in a human language, based on the fact that there are a finite number of shapes that the human mouth can make to create phonemes.
+It’s like the periodic table of elements but for phonetics.
+The original period table was incomplete, but it was based on the rules that govern atoms.
+There were predictions about the undiscovered elements based on principles in chemistry, and holes were left for those elements until they were discovered over time.
+Similarly, the IPA has holes awaiting confirmation of the existence of certain sounds in human languages, based on the fact that there is a finite number of shapes that the human mouth can make to create phonemes.

-This implies that there is a predefined set of sounds in the human language just like there is a pre-defined set of chemicals in nature that are not graphic on the period table along with some man-made elements that break down almost as soon as they are made.
-If we can recognize that God created a predefined set of natural elements, then surely we recognized that language itself also is a part of a direct creation by God, rather than evolving over time by random chance.
-New elements don’t pop up in nature randomly, the rules are fixed, yet these elements can be combined to make new compounds.
-Likewise, all human languages contain the same sounds which are limited by the anatomy of the human mouth, yet the various combinations of specific sounds that are selected and excluded in each language group create new languages.
-Animals have yet to do what humans do, whether it be making new languages or combining new chemicals, meaning this is all a part of our uniqueness as beings made in the image and likeness of God.
-Psychologically, humans have been anatomically designed for speech with long windpipes and smaller mouths and the ability to control the speed of our breath, which is something creatures can’t do.
+This implies that there is a predefined set of sounds in the human language, just like there is a predefined set of chemicals in nature that are not graphed on the periodic table.
+If we can recognize that God created a predefined set of natural elements, then surely we realize that language itself is also part of God’s direct creation, rather than evolving by random chance.
+New elements don’t pop up in nature randomly; the rules are fixed, yet these elements can be combined to make new compounds.
+Likewise, all human languages contain the same sounds, which are limited by the anatomy of the human mouth.
+Yet, the various combinations of specific sounds that are selected and excluded in each language group create new languages.
+Animals have yet to accomplish what humans do, whether it be developing new languages or combining new chemicals, meaning this is all part of our uniqueness as beings made in the image and likeness of God.
+Physiologically, humans have been anatomically designed for speech, with long windpipes and smaller mouths, and the ability to control the speed of our breath, which is a unique capability that many creatures lack.

-In conclusion, if a modern person traveled back in time to that location and recorded it with their phone, it would just sound like babbling.
-But if that time traveler (let’s assume an English speaker), was a believer and filled with spirit, I think the spirit would have allowed them to personally hear the gospel in their language, despite the fact modern English wasn’t developed yet.
-This is a supernatural event and human language itself may not be explainable in a naturalistic evolutionary framework but rather it is a unique attribute of God himself passed on to humans, just like our abilities to manufacture new products through chemistry.
+In conclusion, consider the following hypothetical scenario.
+If a modern person were to travel back in time to that location and record it with their phone, it would likely sound like babbling.
+But if that time traveler (let’s assume an English speaker) was a believer and filled with the Spirit, I believe the Spirit would have allowed them to personally hear the gospel in their language, even though modern English hadn’t yet developed.
+This is a supernatural event, and human language itself may not be explainable within a naturalistic evolutionary framework; rather, it is a unique attribute of God Himself passed on to humans, just like our ability to manufacture new products through chemistry.

 One more thing:

-The Great Commission according to Matthew 28:18-20 is to teach all nations.
-The word nation in the new testament is translated from the Greek word ethnos (ἔθνος) which is where we get the English word ethnicity.
+The Great Commission, as stated in Matthew 28:18-20, is to teach all nations.
+The word “nation” in the New Testament is translated from the Greek word ethnos (ἔθνος), from which we derive the English word “ethnicity.”
 This means that biblical nations aren’t specifically referring to nation-states but rather people groups (ethnicities).
-The word kingdom is used for nation-states.
-This goes back to the ethnic/nation separation by language at the Tower of Babel in Genesis 10 and 11.
-This may imply that the return of the messiah will be when all ethnic groups have the bible (either written or audio/video recording) in their language.
-Something to ponder.
+The word “kingdom” is used to refer to nation-states.
+This stems from the ethnic and national separation by language at the Tower of Babel, as described in Genesis 10 and 11.
+This may imply that the return of the Messiah will occur when all ethnic groups have access to the Bible (either in written form or as an audio or video recording) in their language—something to ponder.

 Resources: